The Astrid Apartments in Shanghai

 This is another building in Vladivostok built in 1908 by Vladimir Goldenstaedt

-During the 1910s Vladimir Goldenstaedt designed a number of municipal and private buildings in Vladivostok, some of which still stand today.
-But when the First World War began, a German last name could be damaging to a career, so in 1915 he applied to change back to Livin, and his request was granted.
+During the 1910s Wladimir Goldenstaedt designed a number of municipal and private buildings in Vladivostok, some of which still stand today.
+But when the First World War began, a German last name could be damaging to a career, so in 1915 he applied to change it back to Livin, and his request was granted.

 In 1925 Livin-Goldenstaedt submitted several designs to the competition for a memorial to Sun Yatsen in Nanjing, but they did not win the commission, taking the 5th, the 6th and the 7th places.